iLord-DEV/Workstation-Setup/README.md

-# Setting up a new computer
+# Setting up a new computer (forked from: https://github.com/nnja/new-computer)

 My personal installation script for a new computer.

 Note, this sets up an extremely opinionated and highly personalized installation, with my preferences and dotfiles.
 Please adjust as needed!

 My dotfile repo is currently private, but I plan on creating a public repo before the end of the year.

 Some resources borrowed from: